 Measures Definition Purpose Gross Mining profit Gross Profit adjusted to exclude: (i) non-Mining revenues; (ii) depreciation and amortization; (iii) purchase of electrical components and other expenses; and (iv) electrician salaries and payroll taxes.
 To assess profitability after power costs in cryptocurrency production and other infrastructure costs.
 Power costs are the largest variable expense in Mining.
-To provide the users of the MD&amp;A the ability to assess the gross profitability of the Company's core digital asset Mining operations.
+To provide the users of the MD&A the ability to assess the gross profitability of the Company's core digital asset Mining operations.
 EBITDA Net income (loss) adjusted to exclude: (i) interest expense; (ii) income tax expense; and (iii) depreciation and amortization.
 To assess profitability before the impact of different financing methods, income taxes, depreciation of capital assets and amortization of intangible assets.
-To provide the users of the MD&amp;A with additional information to assist them in understanding components of its financial results, including a more complete understanding of factors and trends affecting the Company's performance.
+To provide the users of the MD&A with additional information to assist them in understanding components of its financial results, including a more complete understanding of factors and trends affecting the Company's performance.
 Used by Management to facilitate comparisons of operating performance from period to period and to prepare annual operating budgets and forecasts.
 Adjusted EBITDA EBITDA adjusted to exclude: (i) share-based payment; (ii) non-cash finance expenses; (iii) asset impairment charges; (iv) realized gains or losses on disposition of digital assets and (reversal of) revaluation loss on digital assets; (v) gain on disposition of marketable securities, gains or losses on derivative assets and liabilities and discount expense on VAT receivable; (vi) loss (gain) on revaluation of warrants and warrant issuance costs; (vii) loss on currency exchange; and (viii) other non-recurring items that do not reflect the core performance of the Company.
-To assess profitability before the impact of all of the items in calculating EBITDA in addition to certain other non-cash expenses.
-To provide the users of the MD&amp;A a consistent comparable metric for profitability of the Company's core performance across time periods.
-Used by Management to facilitate comparisons of operating performance from period to period and to prepare annual operating budgets and forecasts.
+EBITDA in addition to certain other non-cash expenses.